carallon/pharos-controller-api/sphinx-src/queryjs/index.rst

 Subscriptions
 *************

-Websocket subscriptions allow data to be pushed to the web client whenever there is a change within the project.
+WebSocket subscriptions allow data to be pushed to the web client whenever there is a change within the project.
 The query.js library includes :doc:`functions <websocket/subscriptions>` with callbacks to subscribe to each channel and return any data received.

 .. toctree::
    :hidden: